-She lives down a track on Dartmoor overlooking a beautiful valley just down from one of the tors in a house built on granite and crystal.
-Surrounded by wild nature and clear, supportive energy, she enjoys communicating with the ponies, foals, sheep, buzzards, trees, gorse, rocks, the land itself and much else.
+Sarah lives in Devon loving its’ wild nature and clear, supportive energy.
+She enjoys communicating with the wild ponies, foals, sheep, buzzards, trees, gorse, rocks, the land itself and much else.

 “I find it very strengthening and yet softening at the same time.
 Itʼs a powerful energy vortex, clear and radiant and it supports my work and my being.
 I love sharing this experience with others.
 The land loves sharing with people too.
 Thatʼs why I offer some of The Singing Path workshops here.”

-Her upbeat, singalong world music childrenʼs album “Songs from Nanditaʼs Dream”, features Black Umfolosi, Sheema Mukherjee, Jullian Marshall, Lawrence Kelson, Sura Susso and many more.
+Her upbeat world music childrenʼs CD is ‘Songs from Nanditaʼs Dream’, a singalong dance to favourite.
+It features Black Umfolosi, Sheema Mukherjee, Jullian Marshall, Lawrence Kelson, Sura Susso and many more.
 There are wonderful childrenʼs vocals from the Rainbow childrenʼs choir she assembled for the recordings.
 The inspiring website www.nanditasdream.com hosts the book “Nanditaʼs Dream”, the CD and the “children who love the planet” section where children around the world can share their dreams for their lives and the planet.
 You can also check it out on Amazon.
 Sarah offers workshops for children based on the project.

 “I feel I can follow any sound and flow of energy as it emerges and let my voice and heart just go there.
 I tend to hear the harmonies and instrumentals simultaneously in my head which supports the composing and recording process.
 I also hear energy and bathe in that which is renewing.
 Itʼs a deepening, joyful experience of being alive.”
 Singing with wonderful pioneers in natural voice approaches such as Frankie Armstrong, Chloe Goodchild and Giles Petit helped give her a grounding and a freedom in practice.